Rendall Munroe: European and Commonwealth champion

 from Lord Mayor Colin Hall, in recognition of his work in promoting the city.

-Munroe, who had previously been promoted by Frank Maloney, signed an 18-month deal in March 2011 with Hatton Promotions for forthcoming fights, the first being at the MEN Arena where Munroe captured the vacant WBA international super bantamweight title with a unanimous decision over Andrei Isaeu on 16 April 2011.
+In March 2011, Munroe, who had previously been promoted by Frank Maloney, signed an 18-month deal with Hatton Promotions for forthcoming fights, the first being at the MEN Arena where he captured the vacant WBA international super-bantamweight title with a unanimous decision over Andrei Isaeu on 16 April 2011.

-Munroe fought against Scott Quigg for the interim WBA super bantamweight title at the Manchester Velodrome on 16 June 2012.
-However, the fight was ruled a technical draw in the third round after Munroe suffered a cut over his right eye from an accidental head butt.
-They both want a rematch.
+Munroe fought against Scott Quigg for the WBA Interim super-bantamweight title at Manchester Velodrome on 16 June 2012.
+However, the fight was ruled a technical draw in the third round after Munroe suffered a cut over his right eye from an accidental clash of heads.

+A rematch took place at Manchester Arena on 24 November 2012.
+Quigg won by stoppage in the sixth round.

-On 13 December 2012, Munroe announced his retirement from the sport at a press conference at King Power Stadium.
-But he made a return to the ring on 12 May 2013.
-He was weighed at 133 lb in this fight.
-After a first-round stoppage of Laszlo Fekete, he is still aiming to become a world champion.
+On 13 December 2012, Munroe announced his retirement from the sport at a press conference at King Power Stadium in Leicester.

+Comeback, title chances and second retirement

+He made a return to the ring on 12 May 2013 with a first-round stoppage of Laszlo Fekete at Club Republic in Leicester.

+Munroe challenged British featherweight champion Lee Selby at Cardiff International Arena on 1 February 2024 with the vacant European featherweight title also up for grabs.
+He lost by technical knockout in the sixth round.

+On 19 April 2014, he took on Commonwealth featherweight title holder, Josh Warrington, at Manchester Arena.
+Munroe quit on his stool at the end of the seventh round.
+He announced his second, and final, retirement from professional boxing immediately after the fight.